Key Documents You Need for Aadhaar Address Change When Renting

 Documents must be current

 The validity of your address proof is crucial.
 Most documents, especially utility bills and bank statements, must be recent.
-Typically, UIDAI expects these to be no older than three months from the date of your application.
+Typically, UIDAI expects these to be issued within the last three months from the date of your application.
 This ensures the address you’re providing is indeed your current place of residence.
 Always double-check the issue date on your documents before submitting them.

 Your name must appear